The US nuclear submarine conducts security exercises in Cartagena

 At seven o’clock, two Colombian warships – the ARC Almirante Padilla and the ARC Independiente – as well as a national submarine, the ARC Pijao, They developed and executed tactical operations in conjunction with the powerful US warship Billings and the USA Minnesota nuclear submarine, specializing in pursuit and attack.

-“We found two submarines with bows and two warships and took an American Coast Guard warship.
-We have a nuclear submarine, which first appeared in Colombian waters as part of this bilateral defense exercise,” the warship captain said.
+“We found two submarines with bows and two warships, and we reached a US naval warship.
 Hector GonzalezCommander of the ARC Brigade Almondo Patila.

 This submarine is the true king of the seas, with a length of 110 meters, a displacement capacity of 7,000 tons and a crew of more than 300 crew.